Iceland says it was "bullied" over bank debt

 When Iceland's banking sector collapsed in the 2008 global financial crisis, accounts were frozen at the bank Landsbanki, which had accepted deposits from British and Dutch savers through online funds called Icesave.

-Iceland says the estate of the failed bank will be enough to repay about $5 billion of debt to the British and the Dutch.
+Iceland says the estate of the failed bank will be enough to repay about $5 billion (3 billion pounds) of debt to the British and the Dutch.
 The two countries had wanted the government in Reykjavik to give a state guarantee to the repayment.

 In a referendum earlier this year, Icelanders rejected for a second time giving a guarantee.